Dr Marion Mittermaier

 Areas of expertise

 Marion joined the Met Office in February 2004.
-She started work in the Mesoscale Model Development group, where she tested, developed and implemented new spatial verification methods for high-resolution precipitation forecasts.
+She started work in the Mesoscale Forecast model development and diagnostics group, where she tested, developed and implemented new spatial verification methods for high-resolution precipitation forecasts.
 She was also involved in in-depth diagnostic studies of cloud parameters and visibility, and devised new formulations of key performance metrics.
 She also conducted modelling sensitivity experiments of resolved convection in the tropics (using a high-resolution version of the Unified Model).
+From 2008 until recently she managed a team of scientists and software engineers developing systems and diagnostics for the verification and evaluation of NWP models.

 Prior to joining the Met Office Marion completed a PhD at the University of Reading (2003), which focused on exploiting the synergy between model forecasts and radar.
 Her under-graduate background is in Applied Mathematics, Meteorology and Statistics.
 She started her career at the South African Weather Service in 1995 working on analysing aircraft in-situ observations of cloud-aerosol interactions, and microphysical processes in thunderstorms, storm dynamics (using radar data), and hydrometeorology.
 She has lectured post-graduate courses in cloud dynamics and radar meteorology.

-Marion is a member of the WMO World Weather Research Programme (WWRP) Joint Working Group on Forecast Verification Research (JWGFVR), and WMO Commission for Basic Systems (CBS) Co-ordination Group on Forecast Verification (CG-FV).
-She has also been a member of the verification sub-group to the European Centre for Medium Range Forecasts (ECMWF) Technical Advisory Committee (TAC).
+Marion was the co-chair of the WMO World Weather Research Programme (WWRP) Joint Working Group on Forecast Verification Research (JWGFVR) until November 2020, of which she remains a member.
+In 2015 she was the first woman to receive the LG Groves prize for contributions to Meteorology, which is awarded by the Royal Air Force.
+The award dates back to WW2.
+She is chair of the verification expert team of the European Working Group for Limited Area Models (EWGLAM).
+She was a member of the WMO Commission for Basic Systems (CBS) Task Team (TT) on global surface verification.
+She has also been a member of the verification sub-group to the European Centre for Medium Range Weather Forecasts (ECMWF) Technical Advisory Committee (TAC).
 She is a fellow of the Royal Meteorological Society.